Microsoft 365 Conditional Access MFA/2FA and Security Defaults

 Add your IP address(es) with a subnet mask reference (/32 = single IP, for example) and a name to make this easier to use later within the policies.
 We really suggest creating a group of IPs into a named location for ease, so if you have AWS Production, AWS Test, Office A and Office B, create those named locations separately.

-NOTE: We think that users should have an MFA prompt wherever they are logging in from, thus ensuring that if the account was compromised, it could not be used on another device within the office location, where you would never know—for example, your SharePoint Data Store now accessible by the threat actor whilst on a server they have access to.
+NOTE: We think that users should have an MFA prompt wherever they are logging in from, thus ensuring that if the account was compromised, it could not be used on another device within the office location, where you would never know—for example, your SharePoint Data Store now accessible by the threat actor whilst on a server they have access to with the compromised user's credentials, never asking for MFA.

 Here, we will select "Any Location" (as we require this policy to work everywhere) and then exclude only the data centre we set up earlier.